 Last week I answered an email with the article, Indoor Cooking Without Power, but there was a little more to that question.
 She also wanted to know about indoor heating without power.
 There are several ways to keep warm without electricity.
 Here are the main ones:

 - Fireplace: This one is obvious, but I have to get it out of the way in case someone says, “Hey genius, you forgot to mention fireplaces.”
 Be sure to stock up on plenty of extra firewood.

 - Generator: Another obvious one that I’m obligated to mention.
 If you can afford a generator and plenty of gasoline, get one now before it gets any colder outside.

 - Space Heaters: If you don’t have a fireplace and can’t afford a generator, a good space heater is your next best option.
-Propane space heaters are supposed to be safe to use indoors, but they all have warning labels stating that they have to be in a well-ventilated room, which isn’t likely if you’re trying to keep the cold out your rooms probably won’t have much ventilation.
-Kerosene space heaters are safer, though I’d still keep a carbon monoxide detector around.
+Propane space heaters are safe to use indoors as long as they’re in well-ventilated rooms, but if you’re doing everything you can to keep the cold out your rooms probably won’t have much ventilation.
+Kerosene space heaters are cleaner, though I’d still keep a carbon monoxide detector around.

 - Lamps.
 The safest ones to use indoors are oil lamps or kerosene lamps.
 Set the kerosene lamp to burn with a blue flame to minimize carbon monoxide production.
 One lamp won’t do much, but several lamps can make a small difference, and every little bit helps.

 - Candles: As with lamps, one won’t do much, but several dozen an actually bump up the temperature a few degrees.
 Just make sure they’re out of reach of pets and children and that they’re all in sturdy candle holders.
 And get odorless candles; too many scented candles will give you a headache.

 - Sunlight.
 Most people keep the curtains drawn all the time to keep the cold out, but if you put clear shower curtains over your windows you can keep the cold out while letting the sunlight in.
 This makes a huge difference.